Behavioral Science and Health Equity, M.P.H.

 Learn to design and evaluate interventions that promote healthy lifestyles and prevent illness and injuries.
 Students in the behavioral science and health equity concentration develop the skills to understand, research and address social, cultural, behavioral and environmental determinants of disease and injury.

-Behavioral scientists and health educators can use their advanced epidemiological skills to recognize and understand important health research and trends in their work, making you much more valuable to your employers in this data-driven era.
-A joint concentration in epidemiology provides the additional skills that future employers will value and the flexibility to do more with your career.
+Behavioral scientists and health educators can use their advanced epidemiological skills to recognize and understand important health research and trends in their work, making them much more valuable to your employers in this data-driven era.

 Fieldwork and Research Opportunities